couchio/couchdb-ec2/README.md

 http://developer.amazonwebservices.com/connect/entry.jspa?externalID=351&categoryID=88

-To set th environment variables, visit ./bin/couchdb-ec2-env.sh
+To set the environment variables, visit ./bin/couchdb-ec2-env.sh

 If you don't want deal with command line stuff, [you can launch CouchDB instances from the couch.io web page:](http://hosting.couch.io/ami/)